Road closures: almost two dozen for North Warwickshire drivers over the next fortnight

 Advertisement

-• M6, from 9pm July 26 to 6am July 27, moderate delays (10-30 minutes): M6 northbound, Corley services entry and exit slips , carriageway closure for inspection/survey.
+• A446, from 9pm August 7 to 6am August 10, moderate delays (10-30 minutes): M42 southbound, jct nine to jct eight, carriageway closure and lane closure for carriageway reconstruction/renewal.

+• A446, from 8pm August 11 2023 to 5am September 30 2024, slight delays (under 10 minutes): M42 both directions jct nine to jct six and M6 both directions jct five to jct four, 24/7 weekend Lane and carriageway closures and no emergency access for bridge demolition works for HS2.

 Advertisement